 See, in light of human impact and the global energy economy, solar is — relatively speaking — amazing for the planet.
 The more solar we get on rooftops, the more likely we are to still have polar bears, the mighty sequoia, and the Great Barrier Reef in fifty years.
 And if our software, instead of making us better at competing with others on the same mission, could instead give us amazing personal success by making everyone better at getting glass on rooftops, isn’t that a win all around?

 At the outset of 2018, we launched a new venture to rebuild our handy little tools on a newfangled, scalable platform.
 Having used these features in the day-to-day for years and becoming intimately familiar with their strengths and weaknesses, we set about to improve on them.
 Rather than take on debt — or even venture investment — our team has simultaneously worked as software consultants to some of the leading brands in the solar industry.
 This has been great business, but better still, has sustained our passion project, allowed us to bring it to life.
-We burned more than our share of midnight oil, and in late 2021, rolled out Jigawatt Intro, which we rolled into the expanded Jigawatt Core in May of 2022.
+We burned more than our share of midnight oil, and in late 2021, rolled out the new and improved Jigawatt.

 We are continually expanding and stabilizing features, and are working to integrate with lenders, distributors, imagery providers, and other popular solar industry services that our user base depends on to do their job thoroughly.
 We engage with our users and provide updates to the project on our Discord, which you can find right on our Contact page.